 Your identity will NOT be shared with NASA at any point.

 Please do not include classified information in your report.
 Fraud, waste,

 |How are reports handled by NASA Headquarters?|

-The NSRS Chairperson at NASA Headquarters, Office of Safety and Mission Assurance, reviews the report summary received from the NSRS contractor and assigns action to a Technical Advisory Group (TAG) member at the appropriate NASA facility.
+The NSRS Program Manager at NASA Headquarters, Office of Safety and Mission Assurance, reviews the report summary received from the NSRS contractor and assigns action to a Technical Advisory Group (investigator) member at the appropriate NASA facility.

-The TAG has 30 days to investigate the hazard and report findings to
+The investigator has 30 days to investigate the hazard and report findings to

-If the Chairperson requires further clarification of the hazard from
+If the Program Manager requires further clarification of the hazard from

 the reporter, the

-When the NSRS Chairperson and the Director of Safety and Mission Assurance
+When the NSRS Program Manager and the Director of Safety and Mission Assurance

 |How can I contact the NSRS Program?|